Dezypher/stocks-checker/README.md

 # stocks-checker

-Hi everyone, this is a simple Stock bid price checking python script that'll play an alarm sound whenever the stock price is above a certain threshold that you assign.
+Hi everyone, this is a simple stock price checking python script that'll play an alarm sound whenever the stock price is above a certain threshold that you assign.
 This uses the Yahoo Finance public API, so thank them for keeping it public and free.

 ### Setup